Oscar R. Cauldwell: Later service

-Cauldwell was appointed chief of staff of the I Marine Amphibious Corps on December 18, 1943, under the command of Major General Roy S. Geiger.
-He succeeded Brigadier General Alfred H. Noble in that capacity and served in this capacity during the initial stages of Bougainville Campaign.
+Cauldwell was appointed chief of staff of the I Marine Amphibious Corps on December 18, 1943, under the command of Major General Roy Geiger.
+He succeeded Brigadier General Alfred H. Noble in that capacity and served in this capacity during the initial stages of Bougainville campaign.

 In January 1944, Cauldwell was reassigned back to the United States and was subsequently assigned to the Headquarters Marine Corps in Washington, D.C., where he stayed until April.
 He was then appointed commanding general of the Training Command, Fleet Marine Force at San Diego.
 His main responsibility was to supervise the Training of Replacements units for Marine units serving overseas.
 Cauldwell also supervised the Training of the 5th Marine Division, which preparing for Pacific Theater.
-He was decorated with the Bronze Star Medal for his service, while coordinated the training of Marine units at Palmyra Atoll.
+He was decorated with the Bronze Star for his service, while coordinated the training of Marine units at Palmyra Atoll.

 Cauldwell served in this capacity until September 1945, when he was hospitalized at Naval Hospital, San Diego, with a sinus condition.
 He was placed on the retired list on May 1, 1946, and was also advanced to the rank of major general for having been specially commended in combat.

 After his retirement, Cauldwell resided in Northfield, Vermont, where he lived together with his wife Margaret Brown Cauldwell (1896–1986) and their two daughters, Sara and Nancy.
 He worked as professor of mathematics at Avon Old Farms, Connecticut.
 An avid smoker, Major General Oscar Ray Cauldwell died early on September 8, 1959.
 He is buried at Arlington National Cemetery, Virginia.